Anna-Team/AnnaDB/docs/docs_gen/templates/articles/first.md

 It is useful to use `limit` and `offset` operations together with sort.
 You can read about them in the [documentation](https://annadb.dev/documentation/limit/)

 ### Delete objects

-You can use the `delete` operation after any find-like step to delete all the found objects.
+After any find-like step, you can use the `delete` operation to delete all the found objects.
 Or it can be used independently to delete the whole collection.

 **Request**: